rebeccadavidsson/programmeren-2/problems/hangman2/hangman.md

         # otherwise False.
         # TODO

-And for this method the same applies: you should be able to calculate if the game has been lost by checking the number of previously guessed letters, and comparing with `self.num_guesses`.
+And for this method the same applies: you should be able to calculate if the game has been lost by checking the number of previously guessed letters, and comparing to `self.num_guesses`.

     def finished(self):
         # Return True if the game is finished, otherwise False.
         # TODO

-Finally, `finished` is a neutral function.
-It may be used to check if any more input is allowed.
+Finally, `finished` may be used to check if any more input is allowed.
 If the game has either been lost or won, it is also finished.
 So feel free to use the `lost()` and `won()` methods to decide!

 ### 6. Testing the `Hangman` game again